 How should we understand the growing number of Women Mediator Networks (WMN) that are currently forming?
 And is this a new phenomenon?
 Improving women’s access and influence in mediated peace processes has been an explicit objective since the formulation of the Beijing Declaration and Platform for Action in 1995.
 However, progress has been very slow.
-This project addresses the gaps in our understanding by collecting data and material on all active WMN to learn more about this tool for change.
-In addition, it uses interview material to explore what the existing WMN can tell us about how to improve access and influence of women in mediated peace processes and the role for the networks for preventing sexual violence in the context of an armed conflict and peace process.
-This project is a subproject under the Preventing Sexual Violence project.
-It is a collaboration between DPCR, PRIO and FBA.
+This project addressed the gaps in our understanding by collecting data and material on all active WMN to learn more about this tool for change.
+In addition, it used interview material to explore what the existing WMN can tell us about how to improve access and influence of women in mediated peace processes and the role for the networks for preventing sexual violence in the context of an armed conflict and peace process.
+This project was a subproject under the Preventing Wartime Sexual Violence project and a collaboration between DPCR, PRIO and FBA.

 Insights from the Inside: Women’s Mediation Networks as a Tool for Influencing Peace Processes (2019)

 Civil society-led networks of women have for decades worked hard to promote peace in conflict areas around the world, and lately, a new wave of women's mediation networks (WMNs) are being established that are led by states or regional organisations.
 All these networks share a collective aim: To promote women's inclusion and influence in mediated peace processes.
 After nearly five years since the establishment of the Swedish Women’s Mediation Network (WMN), the Folke Bernadotte Academy (FBA) teamed up with the Department of Peace and Conflict Research at Uppsala University and the Peace Research Institute Oslo (PRIO) to reflect on lessons learned from managing such a network.
-The collaboration resulted in the publication Insights from the Inside: Women’s Mediation Networks as a Tool for Influencing Peace Processes.
+The collaboration resulted in the publication Insights from the Inside: Women’s Mediation Networks as a Tool for Influencing Peace Processes (pdf)